rybafish/rybafish.github.io/about.md

 * No microseconds support in timestamps (LONGDATE) -- full support planned in v.07
 * Some of the network calls are synchronous (chart, connects)
 * Separate select statement per host - design limitation
+* Bind variables are not supported, only literals

 ### Bugs
 * KPI highlighting feature is not perfect yet